Chini Ka Rauza

-Chini ka Rauza is a funerary monument, rauza in Agra, India, containing the tomb of Afzal Khan Shirazi, a scholar and poet who was the Prime Minister of the Mughal Emperor Shah Jahan.
+Chini ka Rauza is a funerary monument, rauza in Agra, India, containing the tomb of Afzal Khan Shirazi, a scholar and poet who was the Grand Vizier of the Mughal Emperor Shah Jahan.
 The tomb was built in 1635.
-The Chini Ka Rauza is situated just 1 kilometre north of Itmad-Ud-Daulah's Tomb, on the eastern bank of Yamuna river in Agra, and 2 kilometres away from the Taj Mahal.
+The Chini Ka Rauza is situated just 1 kilometre north of Itmad-Ud-Daulah's Tomb, on the eastern (left) bank of Yamuna river in Agra, and 2 kilometres away from the Taj Mahal.

-The facade of the monument is also known its glazed tile work, called kashi or chini in Mughal era buildings.
+The outer walls of the monument is decorated with glazed tile and hence the name Chini ka Rauza (the word chini coming from China).

 History

 Also known as China Tomb, this is the mausoleum of Afzal Khan who was a Persian poet during the reign of Jahangir.
 Later he became the wazir during Shah Jahan's reign.
 Khan died in Lahore in 1639 and was buried here at Agra.
 The tomb is built facing the city of Mecca.

 Architecture

 The structure's architectural style is unusual because of the exotic architectural style and is unusually plain possessing a sultanate style unproportional dome.

 Due to the inclement weather, the various types of enamel colours have worn away from the tiles.
 In the facades, the builders used earthenware pots to reduce the weight of the concrete filling which was followed in Rome and Egypt.

+The interior houses two graves (Afzal Khan and his wife) along with brightly painted walls and ceilings.
+It stands in the centre of a Charbagh styled garden overlooking the Yamuna.